 As long as you maintain trust in a long-distance relationship, you can deal with most problems that come your way.

-For example, suppose it so happens that one of you isn’t comfortable with a long-distance relationship.
-In that case, that’s fine, as long as you share it straight away.
+If one of you isn’t comfortable with a long-distance relationship, it’s best to share it straight away.

 When you know what’s going on with you, your partner, and your relationship, you can adjust to the changes while maintaining love and respect towards each other.
 If your relationship isn’t working sexually, you may consider an open long-distance relationship, or you can be friends, at least for now.

 How to Cope Emotionally with a Long-Distance Relationship?

 Long-distance relationships have a lot of benefits.
 They can be great for getting to know someone online or to maintain an existing relationship if one of you has to be away.

 But when your long-distance relationship isn’t working, it can quickly become a struggle and bring you a lot of suffering instead of joy.
 Coping emotionally with a long-distance relationship can be very challenging.

 You started a romantic relationship because you wanted to be intimate with another person.
 You wanted to have them next to you, to enjoy their company, and share intimate moments with them.